Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-If you’re looking for a loan but have a low income, you may feel your options are diminished, especially after looking at lender’s minimum income requirements.
-However, there are credit options specific to borrowers on a low income.
+If you’re looking for a loan but have a low income you may feel your options are limited, especially after looking at a lender’s minimum income requirements.
+However, there are credit options specifically targeted to borrowers on a low income.

 ⚠️ Warning: be cautious with short-term loans